fredvaz/Operating-Systems/README.md

 # Operating-Systems
 Class of Operating Systems in Electrical and Computer Engineering Degree

+I made this in OS X it's based on Unix but  it's different of Ubuntu Linux in some cases like:

+- core dump directory that is /cores and file core is core.PID